controlplaneio/badrobot/README.md

 ---
 ## Roadmap
-In the future, BadRobot could be extended to consider the following manifests:
+There are plans to extend BadRobot in the future to consider the following manifests:

-1. kind: Role - The analysis of roles can be included to detemine whether they are bound to a dedicated namespace, whether they only have access to specific custom resources, etc.
+1. kind: Role - The analysis of roles can be included to determine whether they are bound to a dedicated namespace, whether they only have access to specific custom resources, etc.
 2. kind: Namespace (Pod Security Standards) - The analysis could determine whether Pod Security Standards are applied for Kubernetes Clusters v1.23 and above.
 3. kind: NetworkPolicy - Analyse whether network policies are being applied to the Operator